The Pierre: Triplex

-A 16-room triplex co-op that occupies the top three floors was placed on the market in 2003, with a pricetag of $70 million.
+A 16-room triplex co-op that occupies the top three floors was placed on the market in 2003, with a price tag of $70 million.
 This 11000 sqft apartment features five bedrooms, four terraces, a paneled library, a wine cellar, a black Belgian-marble staircase and the hotel's former ballroom with 23 ft high ceilings.
 It was originally purchased by the hedge-fund manager Martin Zweig, from publishing heiress Mary Fairfax, in 1999 for $21.5 million.
 With its $70 million price tag payable in full at purchase, the co-op was listed in 2006 in Forbes magazine as the eighth-most expensive home in the world, fourth-most expensive home in the United States, and second-most expensive home in the Northeastern United States in 2006.
 It was again put on the market in 2013 at the asking price of $125 million.

 The board of directors turned down two would-be buyers.
 The penthouse returned to the market in March 2013 for an asking price of $125 million.
 The price was adjusted to $95 million later that year.
 The triplex, which was refurbished, had its price adjusted down to $57 million in 2016.
-The triplex sold for $44 million in 2017.
+The triplex was sold to Lutnick for $44 million in 2017.